tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 ## Section 5: Use SwiftUI views from other frameworks

 Step 1
 Choose File -> New -> File. select iOS as the platform, select the "SwiftUI View" template, and click Nexr.
-Name the new file MapView.swift and click Create
+Name the new file `MapView.swift` and click Create.

 Step 2